MadStats/quiz1public-kitaice/Introductions.md

 yes

-6) What are your goals after graduation? do data analysis
+6) What are your goals after graduation? go for a data science postgraduate study

 7) Where do you envision yourself in 10 years?

-a coder
+a coder for data scientific work.

 8) What are your experiences with R (classes? projects? internships? etc)?
 classes in uw